Notification

 8. When Masturbation Before Sex May Not Be Ideal

-Although masturbation provides many benefits, it may not be suitable in cases such as:
+Although masturbation offers potential benefits, it may not be suitable in situations involving:

 • Low libido